jeffbass/imagenode/README.rst

 Running **imagenode** in production
 ===================================
 Running the test programs requires that you leave a terminal window open, which is helpful for testing, but not for production runs.
-I have provided an example imagenode.sh shell script that shows how I start imagenodes for the production programs observing my small farm.
-The key is to start the imagenode.py program
+I use systemctl / systemd to start **imagenode** in production.
+I have provided an example ``imagenode.service`` unit configuration file that shows how I start **imagenode** for the production programs observing my small farm.
+I have found the systemctl / systemd system to be best way to start / stop / restart and check the running status of **imagenode** over several years of testing.
+For those who prefer using a shell script to start **imagenode**, I have included an example ``imagenode.sh``.
+It is important to run **imagenode** in the right virtualenv in production, regardless of your choice of program startup tools.
-1) in the correct virtualenv and 2) as a background task that allows the program to keep running when the terminal window is closed.
-There are multiple ways to start the imagenode.sh program when the RPi starts: use cron, use screen, or use the systemctl / systemd service protocol that linux currently uses for startup.
-The best one to use is the one that you prefer and are familiar with, so I won't make a specific recommendation here.

-In production, you would want to set the test options used to print settings to false; they are only helpful during testing.
-All errors and information are sent to imagenode.log in the same directory as imagenode.py.
-You will probably want the log to be in a different directory for production; the log file location can be set by changing it in the logging function at the bottom of the imagenode.py program file.
+In production, you would want to set the test options used to print settings to ``False``; they are only helpful during testing.
+All errors and **imagenode** event messages are saved in the file ``imagehub.log`` which defaults to the same directory as imagenode.py.
+You might want the log to be in a different directory for production; the log file location can be set by changing it in the logging function at the bottom of the imagenode.py program file.

 Additional Documentation
 ========================